This article introduces my Getting Things Done (GTD) system, adapted for use with Apple Reminders.

 - Calendar: Use the Apple Calendar for events with fixed date and time duration; avoid mixing with items in Apple Reminders.
 Only record external events, do not mess up with day plan or tasks.

-Beyond these category divisions, I use some other features of Apple Reminders to better organize my tasks:
+Beyond these category divisions, I use some other features of Apple Reminders to better organise my tasks:

 - Tags: For example,